src-dbgr/crypto-monitor-api-poc/README.md

 ## Additional Notes

-- The specific table structures and schemas will be created by your Spring Boot application using JPA/Hibernate when it first runs.
+- The database schema is managed by Flyway migrations.
+Migration scripts are located in `src/main/resources/db/migration`.
+- Separate tables are used for different cryptocurrencies (e.g., ethereum, algorand, etc.).
-- Make sure your `application.yml` or `application.properties` file in the Spring Boot project is configured to connect to the PostgreSQL database:
+- The `application.yml` file in the Spring Boot project is configured to connect to the PostgreSQL database and manage Flyway migrations:

   ```yaml
     app: